Christopher Jullien: Early career and Auxerre

-After failing to earn selection into the prestigious Clairefontaine academy, Jullien joined another local Parisian club, Torcy, the same club that produced France national team's Paul Pogba.
+Born in France, he has origins from French island, Martinique.
+After failing to earn selection into the prestigious Clairefontaine academy, Jullien joined another local Parisian club, Torcy, the same club that produced the French national team's Paul Pogba.
 He then left in 2006 for Auxerre.

 After a year spent playing with the club's reserve team, former coach Jean-Guy Wallemme started playing him during the 2012–13 campaign in the second division.
 He made his club debut on 24 August 2012, when Auxerre won 2–1 against Laval.
 Jullien scored his first professional goal a week later, in a League Cup match against Dijon.

 SC Freiburg

 Jullien signed his first professional contract with SC Freiburg on a free transfer, after Auxerre failed to do so in the summer of 2013.
 During his first season in Freiburg, although he only appeared for the second team, he played in the fourth tier, the Regionalliga.

 Loan to Dijon

 In late June 2015, Jullien was loaned to Dijon in Ligue 2.